• Skip to primary navigation

 So there I am, poking at a greasy screen that 400 other humans touched that day, trying to figure out how to dial up a regular cheeseburger with pickles and ketchup (my 10 y/o’s favorite).
 Not happy with the situation at all.
 And later as I’m telling Susan this story, she had the audacity to hit me with, “Ok boomer, I know you LOVE a good kiosk…”

 Look, I’m 41.
 I’m cool.
 I’m hip.
 I use TikTok.
 Sometimes.
-But here’s the thing – sometimes I just want to walk into a place, tell a human what I want, hand them money, and get food.
+Go-Go Bryce pornvideos But here’s the thing – sometimes I just want to walk into a place, tell a human what I want, hand them money, and get food.
 Revolutionary concept, I know.
 Some people love self-checkout lanes and ordering kiosks.
 Others would rather interact with actual humans.
 Neither is wrong!
 But forcing everyone down one path?
 That’s where things get dicey.
 The situation is way more nuanced than “tech everything” or “humans only.”
 Smart businesses understand this balance.
 First-time customers (like me at Shake Shack) often have questions.
 They want recommendations.
-Angelina Valentine police officer They’re prime for upselling.
+They’re prime for upselling.
 A screen can’t read my facial expression when I’m debating between a regular or double burger.
 A kiosk can’t tell me “the pickle sauce is fire” or “skip the fries, get the shake.”

 And this isn’t just about burgers.
 This is about patient experience too.